TurboWheel Swift Review: Overview

 The cabling and wires leading from controls in the cockpit to the controller and mechanical components are well-routed and encased in a protective sheath.

-We’ve noticed the incorporation of 6-prong quick connectors on electronic components, making it much easier to swap these out without having to open up the deck — e.g., if the LCD was damaged and needed to be replaced.
+We’ve noticed the incorporation of 6-prong quick connectors on electronic components, making it much easier to swap these out without having to open up the deck.
+If, for example, the LCD was damaged, it could be replaced easily.
 Quick connectors are a subtle but nice touch that makes the scooter more maintenance and repair-friendly.

 In the unfolded configuration, the scooter is solid with no creaking and only minimal play in the joints of the stem when pushing or pulling on it hard.

 The TW Swift has a few gripe-able items worth mentioning.
 The kickstand is a little short, and scooter tilts quite far when resting on it.
 The charging port is on the front of the scooter deck, and the plug is at risk of being bent if the front wheel is turned while charging.

 Unfortunately, the Turbowheel Swift has no official water resistance IP rating.
 Though we exposed it to very light rain with no problems, there are no guarantees about its ability to survive exposure to water.